janpetzold/az305-learning/README.md

 Databricks Premium SKU provides access control for DBFS root and FUSE mount points.
 This will ensure that the data engineers can only access folders to which they have permissions.

 Service principals give automated tools and scripts API-only access to Azure Databricks resources, providing greater security than using users or groups.
+They work across Azure tenants and also for OnPrem/Hybrid Cloud scenarios.

 Azure Synapse supports data ingestion, exploration, transformation, and management, and supports analysis for all your BI and machine learning needs.
 Its architecture is based on a control node and multiple compute nodes.
 The control node is the brain of the architecture.
 It's the front end that interacts with all applications.
 The compute nodes provide the computational power.
 The data to be processed is distributed evenly across the nodes.
 Data is queried in the form of Transact-SQL statements, and Azure Synapse Analytics runs them.
 Azure Synapse uses a technology named [PolyBase](https://learn.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide? "https://learn.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide?") that enables you to retrieve and query data from relational and non-relational sources.
 You can save the data read in as SQL tables within the Azure Synapse service.